Three strategic layers to vendor relationship management reviews

 - The vendor’s criticality and potential level of risk to the organization—including changes and evaluation of appropriate responses to those changes

-This is the foundational structure of the dessert—the cake that help keep the dessert together and define its shape and size.
-For vendor review, the contract and ROI assessment includes normal legal contract review, including a change in the services scope and expectations, and should also expand to include savings over time, quantifying increased return even with increased investment.
+For vendor review, the contract and ROI assessment includes normal legal contract review, including a change in the scope and expectations of the services, and should also expand to include savings over time, quantifying increased return even with increased investment.
 For example, if an organization was receiving cleaning services three days per week for $300, then renegotiates with a vendor for five a week for $425, the ROI has increased significantly.
 In addition, evaluating less quantifiable traits such as quality, expertise, communication, etc. should be considered in the overall return from that vendor.